INCATools/ontology-access-kit/docs/datamodels/sssom/index.rst

 SSSOM
 =====

-We import the sssom-py datamodel for representing ontology mappings
+We import the sssom-py data model for representing ontology mappings.

+See `<https://w3id.org/sssom/>`_ for more information.